Figuring Out the Old City

 on Kalistou Street, and the Monastery of Agios Nikolaos which was built sometime in the 14th century.
 It was later converted to a mosque and a minaret was added, which still stands.
 It is now an Orthodox church.
 At the corner of the square is the small church of San Rocco, built around 1615 to protect Chania from the plague.
 Also in the square it the Platanos Ouzeri-Tzipouradiko which used to be the neighborhood cafeneon, serving Greek coffee and tsikoudia before getting a facelift and

 a new diverse menu, full of traditional and neo Greek dishes at surprisingly low prices.
 If you walk up Daskalogiani street away from the sea you will come to Cuisina Epi, a hip little restaurant on the right side of the street, with excellent home cooked food, that is only open in the day.

 A couple blocks further up on Hatzimichali Daliani street are three cool restaurants.
-Mezoleiako and For Anna are both traditional-modern ouzeri-mezedopouleons and around the corner on Kal Sarpaki Street is the Well of the Turk, an acclaimed middle eastern restaurant owned by an English
+Mezoleiako and For Anna are both traditional-modern ouzeri-mezedopouleons and around the corner on Kal Sarpaki Street is the Well of the Turk, an acclaimed middle eastern restaurant owned by

 woman, which had a small private hamam when it was the home of Turkish man a century ago.
 But the most interesting discover for us was the shop of Nikos Boulakas